Creature Feature Segment.

 The crew set off, crash land on Titan and try to find their alien artefact and repair the ship.
 The head corporate guy is an arsehole and puts the companies interest above the safety of the crew.
 They find a Richter Dynamics ship and up pops Klaus Kinski, who is creepy as ever.
 People disappear and reappear under the control of the Alien, luring other crew members to their death.

-The alien exerts mind control over the humans via parasitic brain slugs, using the host's knowledge and technology to spread itself to other worlds. conversely, the main alien itself presents as animalistic and only interested in eating people.
-There is one pretty intense scenes of the alien bites the head off an unlucky crew member.
+The alien exerts mind control over the humans via parasitic brain slugs, using the host's knowledge and technology to spread itself to other worlds.
+Conversely, the main alien itself presents as animalistic and only interested in eating people.
+There is one pretty intense scenes where the alien bites the head off an unlucky crew member.

 There are some fun gore effects, the film is not too slow moving and many of the characters are quite likeable.